“The Apartheid Museum in Johannesburg is not about history. It’s far more important than that!”

 Large photographic murals depict the forced removals that were the nucleus of Apartheid, and why, despite segregation already being in place, it was necessary for politicians to legislate for apartheid.

-Some of the political groups that resisted this racial seperation, are also discussed here.
+Some of the political groups that resisted this racial separation, are also discussed here.

 Turn to Violence

-The 'Turn to Violence' display shows how organised resistance started in 1943, but finally turned violent, when on Monday 21st March 1960 in Sharpeville, during a demonstration against the pass laws, 69 protesters were killed and hundreds injured, when police opened fire.
+The ‘Turn to Violence’ display shows how organised resistance started in 1943, but finally turned violent, when on Monday 21st March 1960 in Sharpeville (67 kms south of Johannesburg), during a demonstration against the pass laws, 69 protesters were killed and hundreds injured, when police opened fire.

 What became known as the Sharpeville Massacre, signaled the start of armed resistance in South Africa.